Thinking Sustainably and Building Quality Homes

 Though the basic provision of light and warmth is unchanged, the contents of the air we breathe has altered over the last 50 years.
 We could now be dealing with a raft of possible toxins that if not sufficiently designed and built to avoid, could lead to serious health issues.
 Perhaps not surprisingly, these changes have been brought about through the way we build and the materials we use.

-For our homes the two main methods of addressing energy conservation are insulation and airtightness.
-We are used to using insulation in our walls and roofs; but now house builders have to learn the techniques of sealing openings in the building fabric to prevent warm air leaking out.
+For our homes, the two main methods of addressing energy conservation are insulation and airtightness.
+We are used to using insulation in our walls and roofs, but now housebuilders have to learn the techniques of sealing openings in the building fabric to prevent warm air leaking out.

 The result of sealing buildings could be that for many of us opening a window or just relying on the leaky nature of our buildings might not be enough to deal with the smelly, oxygen-depleted or damp air caused by everyday living.

 Air contamination from materials we use in our homes is relatively new and owes its occurrence to the growth of synthetic materials.
-Ordinary products such as paints, floor finishes, timber-laminates, furniture, synthetic textiles, plastics and foams can emit a chemical cocktail including volatile organic compounds (VOC’s) like formaldehyde, xylene, isobutylaldehyde, and organochlorides, aldehydes and phenols.
+Ordinary products such as paints, floor finishes, timber-laminates, furniture, synthetic textiles, plastics and foams can emit a chemical cocktail including volatile organic compounds (VOC’s) like formaldehyde, xylene, isobutyraldehyde, and organochlorides, aldehydes and phenols.
 Emissions from materials are known as ‘off-gassing’ and can result in higher, more toxic concentrations without suitable ventilation.

-Sadly the most familiar aspect of an unhealthy buildings, damp caused by condensation, continues to blight modern housing.
+Sadly the most familiar aspect of an unhealthy building, damp caused by condensation, continues to blight modern housing.
 Most buildings show the effects of condensation to some degree – from water appearing on the glass of cold windows through to damaging mould found on walls and ceilings.

-The asthma linked to inhabiting in these unhealthy conditions is on the increase, caused by damp and mould, house dust mites and chemicals in carpets and flooring materials.
+Asthma linked to inhabiting in these unhealthy conditions is on the increase, caused by damp and mould, house dust mites and chemicals in carpets and flooring materials.

 The direct solution to damp air is adequate ventilation, but there is also a technique of building that has gained traction in recent years.
 The ‘Breathing wall’ is one that uses ‘hydroscopic’ materials and membranes together to allow moisture to pass from the interior through the wall to the outside air.